The Istanbul Convention on Preventing and Combating Violence Against Women and Domestic Violence entered into force on 1 July.

 The Government signed the Council of Europe Convention on Preventing and Combating Violence Against Women and Domestic Violence (referred to as the Istanbul Convention) in November 2015.
 Still, it has taken over 3 years to put the legislative framework in the area to allow ratification.

-The convention is a huge, international criminal device in combatting home and sexual violence.
-Its functions are to shield girls from all varieties of violence and save you, prosecute and put off violence towards ladies and home violence.
+The convention is a huge, international criminal device in combating home and sexual violence.
+Its functions are to shield girls from all varieties of violence and save them, prosecute and prevent violence towards women, and home violence.

 It also pursuits to ensure the layout of a complete framework, rules, and measures to protect and assist all sufferers of such violence.